Does car insurance cover hail damage?

 -

-If you are driving a rental car and the vehicle is damaged during a hail storm, insurance will likely cover it.
+If you experience rental car hail damage, you should know that insurance is likely to cover it.
 Most rental car companies include comprehensive coverage in their insurance packages.
 If you carry comprehensive coverage on your own vehicle, your insurance policy may extend coverage to rentals as well.

 -